saikpr/megadata-proposal/README.md

 Please list any schedule conflict that will interfere with you treating your proposed C3G GCoC project as a full time job in the summer.
 If you are applying to other internships, or have other commitments, list them.

-Presently i have no commitments for any full time job in summer.
+Presently I have no commitments for any full time job in summers.
-I have already applied to CERN Openlab intership, but its a very far fetched dream.
+I have already applied to CERN Openlab intership, but its a pretty very far fetched dream.

-I might go for a vacation for a period of no more than 7 days, in middle of summer (as it gets very hot in Varanasi).
+I might go for a vacation for a period of no more than 7 days, in middle of summer (as it gets scorching hot in Varanasi).

-My college will start from last week of July (after 24th, i will be bit busy so will be cleaning up the code and final documentation )
+My college will start from last week of July (after 24th, i will be bit busy so will be cleaning up the code and finalising the documentation )

 # Mentors